Wirecloud/agile-dashboards/removeDuplicates-list-operator/README.md

-Remove Duplicates List Operator operator
+Remove Duplicates List Operator
 ======================

-The Remove Duplicates List Operator operator is a WireCloud operator that provides ...
+The Remove Duplicates List Operator operator is a WireCloud operator that provides the ability to remove any duplicated item of a list.
+This operator can use any kind of list.

 Build
 -----